-Our school maintains close links with Tobermory High School and other primary schools within the local area.
+Our school maintains close links with other primary schools within our local geographical area and our link secondary school, which is Tobermory High School.

 Leaving School

 The first eligible school leaving date for most young people is 31 May at the end of S4.
 This applies to young people whose fifth birthday fell between 1 March and 30 September in the year they entered P1.
 Younger pupils in a year group are required to stay on until December in S5.
 Older pupils are eligible to leave as early as December in S4.